zanderchase/dagchain/README.md

 # Dagchain

+## Quick Install

+`pip install dagchain`

+## 🤔 What is this?

 This is a proof of concept repo for vectorstore loader orchestration Ⓒ.
 It combines [LangChain](https://langchain.readthedocs.io/en/latest/) with [Dagster](https://docs.dagster.io/getting-started).

-## ✅ Running locally
+## ✅ Run an example

+We have created an example to show how to get started with this.

+1. Clone this repo
+2. Go into repository for examples `cd examples`
-1. Install dependencies: `pip install -r requirements.txt`
+3. Install dependencies: `pip install -r requirements.txt`
-2. Set OPENAI_API_KEY environment variable `export OPENAI_API_KEY={YOUR_API_KEY}`
+4. Set OPENAI_API_KEY environment variable `export OPENAI_API_KEY={YOUR_API_KEY}`
-3. Run `dagster dev -f run.py` and navigate to http://127.0.0.1:3000/ to view the dag jobs you have created.
+5. Run `dagster dev -f main.py` and navigate to http://127.0.0.1:3000/ to view the dag jobs you have created.
-4. run.py's default is to store the output to a local vectorstore .pkl file.
-See alternative storage options bellow.
+6. run.py's default is to store the output to a local vectorstore .pkl file.
+See alternative storage options below.

 For testing I have set up two dags in the dag folder that leverage common loading logic.
 To add a new loader run simply create a new file with a dagster job and add to the run.py folder.
    i.
 You can use any Langchain [Document Loaders](https://langchain.readthedocs.io/en/latest/modules/document_loaders.html) to load your own data into a vectorstore.